Student Enrollment

 Key Takeaways About College of the Marshall Islands's Student Body

-Academic Intensity: 1,086 FTE students indicates mix of full-time and part-time study patterns.
+Academic Intensity: 973 FTE students indicates predominantly full-time academic commitment.

 Learning Format: Traditional in-person education with online components for flexibility.